kristinemlarson/gnssrefl/docs/pages/file_structure.md

 option.
 If you create a plain txt file with the name llh_local.txt and store it in the $REFL_CODE/input directory, the code will use this as your *a priori* station coordinates.
-The format of this file for **each line** should be :
+The format of this file for **each line** should have four entries with spaces between them.
+These entries are the four character station name, the latitude, the longitude, and ellipsoidal height.

-station latitude longitude and height, where station must be four characters, preferably lower case. latitude and longitude should be in degrees. height means ellipsoidal height in meters.
-Example for station **xxxx**:
+The units of the last four are degrees, degrees, and meters.
+Example for a station called **xxxx**:

 <PRE>
 xxxx 39.949492 -105.194266 1728.856